Logo

 Height

 By default, a full-screen mode section takes up 100% of the visitor's viewport.
-If the Maximum height is also set and its value is bigger than the viewport height, the Height value is ignored and the section becomes scrollable.
+If Max height is also set and its value is bigger than the viewport height, the Height value is ignored and the section becomes scrollable.

-It's the height value of a section or an element retained even in the smallest viewport.
-If the visitor's viewport is smaller than this value, the section becomes scrollable.
+It's the height value of a section or an element that is retained even for the smallest viewport.
+If a visitor's viewport is smaller than this value, the section becomes scrollable.

-Minimum height is a fixed value setting therefore it is specified in pixels (px).
+Minimum height is a fixed value, it is specified in pixels (px).

 Set the minimum height value to fit the section tightly.
 The same rule applies to free pop-ups and other elements that have a minimum height setting.

-If you are building a site on a big screen computer, do not specify too large a minimum height value.
+If you are building a site with a big-screen computer, do not specify too large Min height values.
 This will make your section, element or pop-up take up several viewports on small screen devices.

 Maximum height